AztecProtocol/aztec-packages/docs/docs/concepts/advanced/private_execution_environment.md

 ## Oracles

-Oracles are pieces of data that are injected into a function from the client side.
+Oracles are pieces of data that are injected into a smart contract function from the client side.
 You can read more about why and how they work in the [functions section](../../dev_docs/contracts/syntax/functions.md).

 ## For developers
 To learn how to develop on top of the PXE, refer to these guides: